 Audio communications provider Plantronics has announced a new hardware as a service program to compliment unified communications as a service offerings for small-to-midsized businesses.
 The offering will bundle Plantronics UC hardware -- including desk phones and headsets -- with partners' cloud-based UC services.
 The program allows businesses to adopt unified communications while avoiding expensive, up-front device costs.

-As a rule, cloud-based unified communications (UC) has been favored by small and medium-sized businesses (SMBs) who can't afford buying UC infrastructure.
+As a rule, cloud-based unified communications (UC) has been favored by SMBs who can't afford buying UC infrastructure.
 Unified communications as a service (UCaaS) doesn't typically include hardware -- such as desk phones, cameras and headsets -- which can bump up the cost of UC for budget-conscious businesses.

 The operational cost model is a big driver for cloud adoption.
 However, many UCaaS services on the market today still require customers to buy equipment.
 Some vendors are catching on -- like Shoretel, which is now offering ShoreTel Sky, a cloud-based UC service that includes desk phones.
 "When you get into headsets and other accessories, these are capital expenses, and smaller businesses especially can't afford to buy all their users $200 headsets," said Irwin Lazar, vice president and service director at Mokena, Illinois-based Nemertes Research Group Inc. "It makes a lot of sense for customers to be able to buy a service that also has those kinds of costs built-in, just like how carriers bundle in the cost of a cell phone into their packages and contracts," he said.